Vesuvium/efesto/README.md

 You have seen 100k requests benchmarks, but don't be fooled: most benchmarks from authors are made so that their package comes to the top and do not reflect real conditions.

-That said, Efesto's did not reach its maximum and a lot can be done to improve its performance.

-## Notes from the author

-- Efesto is not meant to be the solution to all problems.
-It can be quite good as a prototyping and early stage backend, less so on the long term (see below)

-- Efesto lacks some strategic features and I can only put a limited amount of time into Efesto.
-If you want some features done and can't contribute yourself, I can be hired.